Nick-Marx/Godot/Pivot/README.md

 <br>
 -Fixed the newgame button to reset everything, not just the score.
 <br>
--Modified dot collision areas to make it slightly easier to hit center and so a player can't just hold down the action keep and keep their fast streak.
+-Modified dot collision areas to make it slightly easier to hit center and so a player can't just hold down the action key and keep their fast streak.
 <br>
 -Fixed bumper collision size too.
 <br>